Shushsa/docs/docs/ecosystem.md

 slashed.
 The tokens that counselors lock are not transferable in form of shares compared to tokens that the delegators stake.
 Counselors cannot lock more than x% (defined by governance) of the tokens they have.

+Counselors need incentives to be involved, one of the ways is allowing them to vest their already staked tokens and receive some small salary in proportion to amount of those tokens staked thus slightly decreasing the available supply and crating positive price pressure for KEX.

+We can actually enforce it thanks to code of conduct that will exclude centralized exchanges and other entities from gov that allow "pooling" in order to make more revenue of this mechanism.

 ## Q5: Does having a large validator set decrease the speed of the network?